rozlynd/random-forest-fxai/README.md

 This is a certified program producing explanations for the decisions of an AI using the Random Forest model.
 Our definition of a correct explanation follows the work of Joao Marques-Silva around abductive and contrastive explanations—see [On Explaining Random Forests with SAT](https://arxiv.org/abs/2105.10278) and [Logic-Based Explainability: Past, Present & Future](https://arxiv.org/abs/2406.11873).
 The algorithm is defined and proved correct in the Coq proof assistant, and then extracted to OCaml.

 This is a work in progress.
-Currently the extracted program evaluates a decision tree defined in `ocaml/lib/Driver.ml`.
+Currently the extracted program evaluates a random forest defined in `ocaml/lib/Driver.ml`.

 ### Compilation